With loads of whole grains and fiber and the option to make them with chocolate chips, these are the very best kid-friendly Raisin Bran Muffins!

 Best Tips for Success

-- We prefer these raisin bran muffins warmed slightly to serve.
-(So if the muffins seem to have firmed up during storage, warm slightly.)
+- We prefer these Raisin Bran Muffins warmed slightly to serve.
+(So if the muffins seem to have firmed up during storage, warm slightly and they will soften.)
 Top with butter, peanut butter, jam, apple butter, or other desired topping.

 - Dairy-free: Use melted coconut oil and nondairy milk.